jimweirich/rspec-given/README.md

 end
 </pre>

-Let's talk about the individual sections.
+Let's talk about the individual statements used in the Given framework.

 ### Given